 I personally would’ve liked to see more physical buttons on the Sony Alpha a5100 but these controls may become a thing of the past given the new developments in popular camera design.

-In our review of the Sony Alpha a5100, we did notice some faults with the camera.
+In our Sony Alpha a5100 review, we did notice some faults with the camera.
 The exclusion of a viewfinder is understandable but the exclusion of a hot shoe is downright frustrating.
 Also, the in-camera menus, though useful, are not the easiest to navigate.

 In the end, the most redeeming part about this camera is that it’s so damn affordable these days!
 Sure, you can invest in the a6000 and your money would be well spent, but the a5100 does so much of the same for a fraction of the price!
 Those looking for a good bargain will be hard pressed to find a better deal than the Sony Alpha a5100.